Furnace vs Heat Pump: Best Choice for a London, Ontario Home in 2025

 | Best For | Cold snaps, gas access | Mild winters, savings | Variable Ontario climate |

-Gas Furnace vs Cold Climate Heat Pump Costs and Efficiency Comparison in Ontario 2025
+Gas Furnace vs Cold Climate Heat Pump Costs and Efficiency Comparison

 | System | Install Cost | Annual Operating | Efficiency | Long Term Savings |